timbainbridge/PASOM/README.md

 ## Run Simulations

 All code must be run with the base directory as the working directory.
-In RStudio, this can be done by clicking the down arrow next to `Source`, selecing `Source as Background Job...`, and setting the working directory as the base directory.
+In RStudio, this can be done by clicking the down arrow next to `Source`, selecting `Source as Background Job...`, and setting the working directory as the base directory.

 To run a set of simulations, first run `0_fixed.R` to create input files or create alternative versions via some other method.
 Then either open and run the desired script from the `run_sims` folder, or create a new file to run an alternative set of simulations with alternative parameter values or inputs.